richardleong/moving-ball-simulator/README.md

 A real-time kinematics simulation built with **C++17** and **SFML 3.1.0**, exploring vector-based physics and 2D collision detection.

-> ⚠️ **Work in progress** — physics engine and ball class are actively being developed.

----

 ## Features

 - **Kinematics engine** *(in progress)* — velocity and acceleration integration using `position += velocity * dt`